wilsonliaows/docs/_docs/workflow-docs.markdown

 ![Peopletask recipe](/_uploads/peopletask-docs/peopletask_bamboo_recipe.png)

+*Recipe that uses Peopletask to approve and add sensitive data about new hires*

 If the task was approved, the recipe proceeds to stage the new hire's details for uploading into ADP.
 If the task does not get approved, however, the recipe would stop with an error to flag this particular job for troubleshooting - as all new hires should get recorded in ADP.

 ## People Task step configuration